surveyjs/survey-creator/docs/End-User-Guide.md

 ### How to: Preview the survey on different devices

-Click the **Device** icon and select the desired device from the appeared drop-down menu.
+Click the **Device** icon and select the desired device from the drop-down menu.
 You can also click the **Orientation** icon to switch between the landscape and portrait orientations:

 <img src="images/survey-creator-preview-different-devices.png" alt="Survey Creator - Preview the survey on different devices" width="50%">